limzykenneth/DynamicRecord/README.md

 ---

 #### **`DynamicSchema`**
 Before creating any entries in the database with Dynamic Record, you will first need to define the tables that are going to be used.

-A migration tool will be made available some time in the future but for now and also for your application to manipulate database schema, you can use the `DynamicSchema` class.
-You can create an instance of `DynamicSchema` as follow.
+In your app, you can create an instance of `DynamicSchema` as follow.
 ```javascript
 const DynamicSchema = require("dynamic-record").DynamicSchema;
 const mySchema = new DynamicSchema();